martin12333/marti-onedrive/vscode-f8/UPDATE--vscode.f8.md

 settings.json
 //24Ad  comment-out  because # i need github copilot updates
-// was: because f8 focus bug 1.75
+// 23 was: because f8 focus bug 1.75
 	//"update.mode": "manual",
 	//"update.enableWindowsBackgroundUpdates": false,

+# // 23 was: because f8 focus bug 1.75

+mitigation
+question: can i download older versions of vscode to bisect the bug?

+answer: yes, you can download older versions of vscode from the vscode archive.  you can download the version you want to test and install it.
+The website is https://code.visualstudio.com/updates/v1_75

 # 23 winmilan